adap/flower/baselines/fedstar/README.md

 ## Expected Results

-This section indicates the commands to exectue to obtain the results shown below in Table 3 and Table 4.
+This section indicates the commands to execute to obtain the results shown below in Table 3 and Table 4.
 While both configs fix the number of rounds to 100, in many settings fewer rounds are enough for the model to reach the accuracy shown in the tables.
 The commands below make use of Hydra's `--multirun` to run multiple experiments.
 This is better suited when using Flower simulations.
 Here they work fine but, if you encounter any issues, you can always "unroll" the multirun and run one configuration at a time.
 If you do this, results won't go into the `multirun/` directory, instead to the default `outputs/` directory.

 ### Table 3